GIP-ITC-UniversityTwente/ffp-pg_scripts/README.md

 # ffp-pg_scripts
-Postgis Scripts for postprocessing and app configuration
+Postgis scripts for postprocessing and webapp configuration